Cab Calloway: Legacy

 In 2019, plans were announced to demolish Calloway's boyhood home at 2216 Druid Hill Avenue in Baltimore, replacing the abandoned structure and the rest of that block with a park to be named Cab Calloway Legends Park in his honor.
 Family members and the National Trust for Historic Preservation advocated preservation of the house, however, as a significant artifact of African-American cultural heritage.
 Although the block is designated "historically significant" on the National Register of Historic Places, Baltimore City officials said at a hearing on July 9, 2019, that there is "extensive structural damage" to the Calloway house as well as adjacent ones.
 The Commission on Historical and Architectural Preservation's executive director, however, said that properties in worse condition than the Calloway House have been restored with financial support from a city tax credit program.
 Maryland Governor Larry Hogan also urged that demolition of the Calloway House be forestalled for its potential preservation as a historic house museum akin to the Louis Armstrong House in New York.
-Design options for the planned Cab Calloway Square may include an archway from the facade (pictured) as part of the Square's entrance, as proposed by architects working with Baltimore City and the Druid Heights Community Development Corporation, a nonprofit community-oriented group.
+Design options for the planned Cab Calloway Square may include an archway from the facade as part of the Square's entrance, as proposed by architects working with Baltimore City and the Druid Heights Community Development Corporation, a nonprofit community-oriented group.
 Despite objections, the house was razed on September 5, 2020.

 Awards and honors

 In 1985, Town Supervisor Anthony F. Veteran issued a proclamation, declaring a Cab Calloway Day in Greenburgh, New York.

 In 1990, Calloway was presented with the Beacons in Jazz Award from The New School in New York City.
 New York City Mayor David Dinkins proclaimed the day "Cab Calloway Day".

 In 1992, the Cab Calloway School of the Arts was founded in Wilmington, Delaware.

 In 1994, Calloway's daughter Camay Calloway Murphy founded the Cab Calloway Museum at Coppin State College in Baltimore, Maryland.

-The New York Racing Association (NYRA) annually honors the jazz legend, a native of Rochester, New York, with a stakes races restricted to New York-bred three-year-olds, as part of their New York Stallion Series.
+The New York Racing Association (NYRA) annually honors the jazz legend, a native of Rochester, New York, with a stakes races restricted to New York–bred three-year-olds, as part of their New York Stallion Series.
 First run in 2003, The Calloway has since undergone various distance and surface changes.
-The race is currently run at Saratoga Racecourse, Saratoga Springs, New York.
+The race is currently run at Saratoga Race Course, Saratoga Springs, New York.
 The Cab Calloway Stakes celebrated its 13th renewal on July 24, 2019, and was won by Rinaldi.

-In 2020 Calloway was inducted into the National Rhythm & Blues Hall of Fame.
+In 2020, Calloway was inducted into the National Rhythm & Blues Hall of Fame.